nmarvila/challenge-bravo/README.md

 - Clone the repository to your machine
 - Open a terminal in the containing folder of the project
-- Run the command `sudo docker build -t currency-converter .` to build the docker image of the app
+- Run the command `sudo docker compose up` to build the docker image of the app and to run the containers with the application
-- Run the command `sudo docker run --name currency -p 3000:3000 -p 6379:6379 -d currency-converter` to run a container with the application

 After this the API should be running on the address `http://localhost:3000`.
 To test it, you can use your preferred tool for making HTTP requests ([curl](https://curl.se/), [Postman](https://www.postman.com/), etc).